-According to the American Psychological Association, the misuse of prescription drugs has risen during the COVID 19 pandemic.
-People have turned to opioids and stimulants in an attempt to cope with conditions like anxiety and depression.
+According to the American Psychological Association, the misuse of prescription drugs had risen during the COVID-19 pandemic.
+People had turned to opioids and stimulants to cope with conditions like anxiety and depression.
 While these drugs can be helpful when used as prescribed, they can also cause harm if they’re misused.
 Physicians commonly prescribe opioids to treat pain, yet few people realize that prolonged use of opioids can actually make the pain worse.

 A condition called opiate-induced hyperalgesia remains relatively misunderstood by patients and physicians.
 Here’s what you need to know about hyperalgesia and what you can consider asking your doctor.

 What Is Hyperalgesia?

 The word “hyperalgesia” means increased (“hyper”) pain (“algesia”).
 Opiate-induced hyperalgesia is precisely what it sounds like: a condition in which taking opioids causes a person to experience a greater degree of pain.

 It is difficult to estimate how many people suffer from hyperalgesia.
 Experts agree that there isn’t sufficient data to support or refute the condition’s existence and that the quality of available studies on hyperalgesia is poor, according to Practical Pain Management.